GRV96/PyPDF2_Fields/README.md

 * **`get_field_type`**

-Identifies the type of a field from a PDF file.
+Identifies the type of a PDF file's field.
 The returned value is a member of enumeration `PdfFieldType`, which is also included in this library.

 * **`make_writer_from_reader`**